itzg/docker-minecraft-server/README.md

 - The project ID, which is located in the bottom of the left panel, shown here

   ![](docs/modrinth-project-id.drawio.png)
-- The project page URL, such as <https://modrinth.com/modpack/cobblemon-fabric>
+- The project page URL, such as <https://modrinth.com/modpack/cobblemon-fabric>.
+As described below, this can further be the page URL of a modpack's version page.

-By default, the latest available version of the Modrinth modpack is selected but can be narrowed by a few means.
-If wanting to use a particular mod loader set `MODRINTH_LOADER` to either "forge" or "fabric" (Quilt support is coming soon).
-Since the overall `VERSION` gets dictated by the modpack, a specific modpack Minecraft version can be specified by setting `MODRINTH_MC_VERSION`.
+By default, the latest available version of the Modrinth modpack is selected based upon the value of `MODRINTH_DEFAULT_VERSION_TYPE`, which defaults to "release".
+Other valid values are "beta" and "alpha".

+The selected version can also be narrowed by a few means: If wanting to use a particular mod loader, set `MODRINTH_LOADER` to either "forge" or "fabric" (Quilt support is coming soon).
+Since the overall `VERSION` gets dictated by the modpack, a specific modpack Minecraft version can be specified by setting `MODRINTH_MC_VERSION` to a valid version, such as "1.19.2".

 A specific version of modpack file can be specified by passing the version's page URL to `MODRINTH_PROJECT`, such as <https://modrinth.com/modpack/cobblemon-fabric/version/1.3.2> or by setting `MODRINTH_VERSION_ID` to the version ID located in the Metadata section, as shown here